India plans sale of debt-laden national carrier Air India

 Modi’s government has high hopes that foreign investors will participate in the Air India bidding.
 It wants to raise 1.05 trillion rupees ($14.6 billion) through the sale of public assets by March 2020.

+Air India’s employee base of more than 19,000 employees do have a big stake in the plan, experts said.

 Air India carried 18.36 million domestic passengers in 2019 and has suffered from overly bureaucratic management and political interference as privately-owned low-cost airlines have gained market share.
-It has been incurring losses since its 2007 merger with another state-owned domestic carrier, Indian Airlines.
+It started as a mail carrier in 1932 before gaining commercial popularity and has been incurring losses since its 2007 merger with another state-owned domestic carrier, Indian Airlines.

 The new owner will be taking on a fleet of 121 Air India aircraft and 25 planes in the Air India Express fleet.